cdl-biosimilars/mofi/docs/workflow.rst

    Load the glycan library from ``sample data/3_glycan_library.csv`` by clicking on |bt_load| *Load glycans* next to the table of glycans.
 Note that MoFi also accepts unglycosylated sites (here, the structure 'no_glycan').
 We arbitrarily named the glycosylation sites 'ch_A' and 'ch_B', but any other name will also work.

    Alternatively, load the glycan library in ``sample data/3_glycan_library_BPF.xls``.
 This file contains the results of a peptide mapping analysis in Thermo BioPharma Finder and was directly exported from this program.
 MoFi automatically extracts the name of the glycosylation site (here, 'N300') and the glycan composition from the column 'Modification' in the XLS file.
-(For instance, the abbreviation 'A2S1G1F' denotes a glycan comprising 5 Hex, 4 HexNAc, 1 Neu5Ac and 1 Fuc.
-Refer to the BioPharma Finder manual for an explanation of these abbreviations.)
+(For instance, the abbreviation 'A2S1G1F' denotes a glycan comprising 5 Hex, 4 HexNAc, 1 Neu5Ac and 1 Fuc.)

    NB: Since each heavy chain harbors a glycosylation site at N300, you have to change the values in column 'Site' of the table of glycans to 'ch_A, ch_B' or similar.